JaybunJbn/Dashboard-Power-BI/README.md

-# Data Flow: Centralized Dashboard with Power BI
+# Centralised Dashboard with Power BI

-This data flow was designed and built to connect multiple data sources into a centralized **Power BI** dashboard.
-The goal was to create a streamlined and automated reporting system that enables the team to **monitor business performance in near real-time**.
+It was designed and built to connect multiple data sources into a centralized **Power BI** dashboard.
+The goal was to create a streamlined and automated reporting system that enables the team to **monitor business performance**.

 ---